ntnu-2023-bcs-bidata-bprog-g3/license-file-signing/initializationGuide.md

     ```
     ***NOTE!
 I get error at this point: variable lookup failed for ca::default_ca***

-    The intermediate key and certificate is to be distributed to the network management system.
+    The intermediate key and intermediate certificate is to be distributed to the network management system.

 4. **Add part where keystore is created, etc.**